MitchSiegel/canvasAPI/README.md

 3. Run `npm start` to start the program
 4. Program will open in your default browser
 5. You'll need to enter your API keys and other settings in the UI, which is in the top right corner of the screen.

+### Headless mode
+Want to just process all courses at once?
+Well look no further.

+Simply run `npm run headless` to run the program in headless mode.
+This will process all courses and add them to ClickUp.

+Some things to note:
+- The program will attempt to match the course name to a ClickUp list.
+If it can't find a list, it will simply create the task in the default list, and if there is no default list, it will skip the course entirely.
+- It will automatically ignore tasks already added, so assignments are not added twice into ClickUp.

 ### Bulk Importing Tasks
 This feature allows you to easily add tasks from the JSON format.
 This was created as I often have repeating tasks that I need to add to ClickUp, and aren't on Canvas.
 For example, weekly WebAssign assignments.